Talent Connect Best Practices for Organizations and Representatives

 • Note, many students wait until the day of the event to register.

-Tips and Tricks for Hosting Your Group Session:
+Tips and Tricks for Hosting Your Career Fair:

 • Employers tend to choose two different formats for group sessions.
 One format is more conversational/drop-by Q&A style, and the other format is more presentation style, with a few slides at the start and then time for a Q&A.